 - In my career, people in the record business have been rockin' in the same ol' boat.
 They all crooks - I'll say it clear and loud - especially the big ones. - John Lee Hooker

-Like so many other black musicians John Lee Hooker earned little money from the record sale and had to play in pubs and shacks in order to get some extra money to pay his bills.
+Like so many other Afro-American musicians John Lee Hooker earned little money from the record sale and had to play in pubs and shacks in order to get some extra money to pay his bills.
 John Lee had his own style and he only knew maybe two or three cords.
 It was hard to work with John Lee cause he rarely played with a standard beat and often changed tempo in the songs.
 Therefore he often worked alone.

 In 1958 John Lee met the 12 year old guitar player Leroy Emmanuel who didn’t have a problem with his style of playing and knew how to follow.
 Leroy was just a kid but he could play and he was happy just to play with anybody.
 Leroy played with John Lee in various clubs and shacks in Detroit over a 10 year period.
 But he never did any recordings with him.

 Leroy Emmanuel (second left) playing with John Lee Hooker in 1964.
 Photo: Unknown.